DrDanParker/Snippets/README.md

 Short functions and sections of code

 1) PathLoad.py     #code to add a standard working set of paths and subpaths to sys.path
-2) jupconvert.py   #code to convert old .py files to jupyter notebook files for update
+2) jupconvert.py   #code to convert old .py files to jupyter notebook files for review/update